bentoml/BentoML/README.md

 Read our 5-mins [Quick Start Guide](http://bit.ly/2ID50XP),
 showcasing how to productionize a scikit-learn model and deploy it to AWS Lambda.

+## Documentation

+Official BentoML documentation can be found at [bentoml.readthedocs.io](http://bentoml.readthedocs.io)

 ## Examples